Draggie306/CheatSheets/A level/md/Geography.md

 Globalisation - the growing integration and interdependence between peoples’ lives economically, politically and environmentally.

+# 2.1 – Changing Spaces; Making Places

+## What’s in a place?

+**Key idea:**

+1.a.
+Places are multi-faceted, shaped by shifting flows and connections which change over time.

+**Content:**

+Case studies of two contrasting place profiles at a local scale, including:
+- their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
+- their past and present connections that shape the place identity and embed them in regional, national, international and global scales
+- how shifting flows of people (such as commuter, migration), resources (such as natural, technology), money and investment (such as EU funding, TNCs) and ideas (such as knowledge economy) have helped shape the demographic, socio-economic and cultural profile of these places over time.

+## Case study: Mancroft ward, Norwich.

 Condensed:

 Overall, Mancroft is a built-up area with a high population density, suggesting that it contains a large amount of flats and buildings in close proximity.
 The population is diverse, with 11.07% of the ward being retired, 866 students, 5,353 economically active people aged between 16 and 74, and 2,466 people economically inactive.
 The majority of homes have 3 or 4 rooms, with an average of 2.51 people per household, suggesting that the area is mainly occupied by single people or very small families.
 This data implies that Mancroft is a middle-class area with many workers living in smaller houses, and families would then go on to move away from this area in the city centre.

+### (Disclaimer) AI-assisted writing

+The author generated the following parts of the text in part with GPT-3, OpenAI’s large-scale language-generation model.
+Upon generating draft language, the author reviewed, edited, and revised the language to their own liking and takes ultimate responsibility for the content of this publication.

+-